pallets-eco/flask-admin/examples/auth-flask-login/README.md

-# Bootstrap4 Customization Example
+# Auth with Flask-Login Example

-This example shows how you can customize the look & feel of the admin interface.
-This is done by overriding some of the built-in templates.
+This example shows how to integrate Flask-Login authentication with Flask-Admin using the SQLAlchemy backend.

 ## How to run this example